-Medicare Part B is also a part of “original Medicare” and it covers your doctor services and preventive healthcare, such as yearly doctor visits and tests.
+Medicare Part B covers your doctor’s services and preventive healthcare, such as yearly doctor visits and tests.
 People often have parts A and B together, called original Medicare, to get the most coverage.
 For example, if you stay in a hospital, the stay would be covered under Medicare Part A and the doctor’s services would be covered under Part B.

 Part B covers a wide range of tests and services, including: